SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    -> println(SomeStructure.storedTypeProperty)
    <- Another value.

-The following example uses two stored type properties as part of a structure that models an audio level meter for a number of audio channels.
+The examples in this section use two stored type properties as part of a structure that models an audio level meter for a number of audio channels.
 Each channel has an integer audio level between ``0`` and ``10`` inclusive.

-The figure below shows two of these audio channels in use for a stereo audio level meter.
+The figure below illustrates how two of these audio channels can be combined to model a stereo audio level meter.
 When a channel's audio level is ``0``, none of the lights for that channel are lit.
 When the audio level is ``10``, all of the lights for that channel are lit.
-In the figure below, the left channel has a current level of ``9``, and the right channel has a current level of ``7``:
+In this figure, the left channel has a current level of ``9``, and the right channel has a current level of ``7``:

 .. image:: ../images/staticPropertiesVUMeter_2x.png
    :align: center

-Each audio channel in the meter is modeled by an ``AudioChannel`` structure:
+The audio channels described above are represented by instances of the ``AudioChannel`` structure:

 .. testcode:: staticProperties
    :compile: true